maxdelmed/Recapping-for-Discord/README.md

 # 🐑 RecapBot
+I got tired of my friend being chronically Offline.
+This won't fix it but it's a start.

-So, RecapBot is a small locally hosted Discord bot that makes quick summaries of what's been happening in your server.
+RecapBot is a small Discord bot that makes quick summaries of what's been happening in your server.
 If you’ve been away for a bit, just type /recap [hours] and it’ll show you the main topics, who’s been actively messaging, most used reactions/most reacted to message, shared links, and a preview image if anyone has sent an image.

 ---